 Upon notification, University Experiential Learning takes the following steps:

 - University Experiential Learning alerts the associate dean of student conduct; this will include a short brief of case details.
-If the student’s position is funded by Federal Work-Study, University Experiential Learning will also notify the director of student financial services.
+If the student’s position is funded by Federal Work-Study, University Experiential Learning will also notify the director of student financial support.

 - University Experiential Learning gathers all relevant documentation and compiles a comprehensive report for the dean’s review.

 - Based on the nature of the case, University Experiential Learning may suspend student employment privileges, pending the investigation.

 - The dean determines if a conduct hearing is in order; based on the findings, disciplinary action is determined.

 - In cases where Federal Work-Study funds are involved, and if found guilty, the award will automatically be rescinded for a period to be determined by the Office of Student Financial Support.